abdullah-a8/COSMOS-React/README.md

     cd frontend
     npm run dev
     ```
-    This will open the application in your default web browser, typically at `http://localhost:5173`.
-Access the RAG Chatbot and YouTube Processor here.
+    This will start the application, typically at `http://localhost:5173`.
+The React frontend includes all features: RAG Chatbot, YouTube Processor, and Gmail Agent.

 3.  **Run the Gmail Agent (Streamlit)**:
     Open *another* new terminal window/tab, ensure your virtual environment is activated, and run the specific Streamlit page: